Orange-OpenSource/ouds-ios/OUDS/README.md

 - Core/Tokens/SemanticTokens/Multiples: contains declarations of multiple semantic tokens
 - Core/Tokens/SemanticTokens/TypeAliases: contains declarations of typealiases for semantic tokens tokens
 - Core/Tokens/SemanticTokens/Values: contains declarations of raw tokens, generated or not, composites, multiple or not
-- Core/Tokens/SemanticTokens/Wrappers: contains definitions of wrappers or tokens
+- Core/Tokens/SemanticTokens/Providers: contains definitions of providers of tokens
 - Foundations: contains helpers, low level objects and utilities and tests
 - Modules: contains modules and tests